Morphology in Flowering Plants

 • Compound Leaf: Lamina incisions reach the midrib, creating leaflets.

-• Pinnately Compound: Leaflets on a common axis (e.g., neem).
+• Pinnately Compound: Leaflets arranged on a common axis (e.g., neem).

 • Palmately Compound: Leaflets attached at a common point (e.g., silk cotton).